mmcc1/Voyager-Golden-Record-Decoder/README.md

 # Voyager-Golden-Record-Decoder
 Source code to read and decode the images from the Voyager 1 space craft's Golden Record.
+The source code is the demodulator portion of a very early modem.

 With a little editing in photoshop to adjust tones, the recovered images look like this: